Edgecortix-Inc/dna-IP-series/README.md

-# Deploying a model on EdgeCortix Dynamic Neural Accelerator (DNA) IP
+# Deploying a deep learning model with EdgeCortix Dynamic Neural Accelerator® (DNA-F100/F200) and the MERA™ compiler

 This guide assumes that:
-- Our DL model has been created with the PyTorch DL framework.
+- The DNN model has been created with the PyTorch DL framework.
-- Deployment target is a Xilinx AALVEO U50 PCI-E board.
+- Deployment target is a Xilinx ALVEO U50 PCI-E board.
 - Running in EdgeCortix docker environment (Nimbix or on-premise).

+**NOTE**: We can run MERA compiler under *release* or *profiling* (fine-grained performance assessment) modes.
+Here we only consider the *release* mode version.

 Once inside the docker environment, any shell that is launched should already have a Python virtual environment activated.
-This means that we have access to EdgeCortix's compiler stack and all its dependencies and we are ready for compiling a DL model for our target.
+This means that we have access to EdgeCortix's MERA compiler stack and all its dependencies.
+We are ready for compiling an DNN model for our target hardware.

-## Creat and compile a model
+## Create and compile a DNN model with MERA
 In general, the compilation process involve the following steps:

-1. Create a quantizable model.
+1. Create a DNN model (DNA does not need quantization aware training, however it should be possible to quantize the model post-training to INT8 bit).
-2. Quantize and trace the model.
+2. Quantize and JIT trace the model (pytorch quantization example)[https://pytorch.org/docs/stable/quantization.html].
-3. Run the model on the EdgeCortix interpreter to get reference results.
+3. Run the model on the MERA interpreter to get reference results.
-4. Import the traced model into TVM.
+4. Import the traced model and compile with MERA.
-5. Create a shared library that contains our deployed model.
+5. Create a shared library that contains the deployable binaries.

 ### Step 1 - Create a quantizable model

-For simplicity we will use an existing trained model provided by the `torchvision` package which is commonly installed together with the `torch` package.
-These are already installed inside the virtual environment.
+For simplicity we will use pre-trained model provided by the `torchvision` (library)[https://github.com/pytorch/vision/tree/master/torchvision/models/quantization] which is commonly installed together with the `pytorch` (package)[https://pytorch.org/].
+These are already pre-installed inside our virtual environment in docker.

 First, import all the necessary packages: